 If you are in the construction or planning process for a new home and are wondering if you should construct a dry well, a simple soil test will tell you all you need to know.
 This test will show how quickly water absorbs into the soil.
 You may feel confident completing this test yourself, or you may contact a service to complete it for you.

 What Service Is Required to Maintain a Dry Well?

 Dry wells require little in the way of regular maintenance beyond periodic inspection and cleaning.
 One of the main issues to look out for is the presence of leaves or other debris clogging the lid of the dry well.
 If any litter is preventing runoff from draining into the dry well, simply move it out of the way and clean the lid as necessary.

-Another common dry well problem, particularly on older dry wells, is the buildup of sediment inside the shaft.
+Another common dry well problem, particularly in older dry wells, is the buildup of sediment inside the shaft.
 Over time, dirt and other debris can accumulate at the bottom of the well, preventing collected water from filtering into the soil.
 Check your dry well regularly for any standing water.
-A properly functioning well should be able to process runoff in 72 hours or less — if water remains longer after a rainfall, it likely indicates your dry well is due for cleaning.
+A properly functioning well should be able to process runoff in 72 hours or less — if water remains longer after rainfall, it likely indicates your dry well is due for cleaning.

 Dry Well Service From Mr. Rooter Plumbing

 Keeping your dry well lid clean and clear of debris is a simple maintenance task.
 However, it’s recommended that a professional be hired to clean out any sediment that is impeding drainage.
 If your home or business relies on a dry well to drain stormwater, Mr. Rooter Plumbing can make its inspection and cleaning part of your regular service package.

 To find out more about our complete list of home or business drainage services, or to schedule a maintenance call, contact one of our seven locations today.